laravel/sanctum/README.md

 Laravel Airlock provides a featherweight authentication system for SPAs and simple APIs.

-## Contributing

-Thank you for considering contributing to Airlock!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-Please review [our security policy](https://github.com/laravel/passport/security/policy) on how to report security vulnerabilities.

 ## Installation

 You may install Laravel Airlock via Composer: